LumaPictures/pymel/docs/source/tutorial.rst

 ===========

-Calling mel scripts through maya.mel.eval is a nuisance because it requires so much string formatting on the programmer's part.	`pymel.mel` handles all of that for you so you can use your mel scripts as if they were python functions.
+Calling mel scripts through maya.mel.eval is a nuisance because it requires so much string formatting on the programmer's part.	`pymel.mel` handles all of that for you so you can use your MEL scripts as if they were python functions.
 This includes automatically formatting all iterable types into maya arrays.